scaomath/python-ifem/README.md

 # πfem
 πfem (Pi-FEM or Python-iFEM) is a compact Python finite element library modified based on the popular MATLAB package [iFEM](https://github.com/lyc102/ifem) by Dr. Long Chen.

 The main core of this package is ported from iFEM, and is largely readable extremely suitable for pedagogical purposes.
-The procedure is sequential in nature like C, instead of embracing the modern object-oriented modular Pythonic style.
+The procedures are mostly sequential in nature like C, except a few classes on mesh objects to make the codes cleaner.
+The original iFEM package has remnants of being developed over a decade by student researchers, and the MATLAB's clunky indexing, so here I tried to make the code even more readable.
+Overall this package avoids the modern object-oriented modular Pythonic style.

 # Repo structure